xetys/hetzner-kube/README.md

 If you want to build it yourself later, you can change into the source directory and run `go build` or `go install`.

+### Code completion

+To load completion for bash env run

+    . <(hetzner-kube completion)

+To configure your bash shell to load completions for each session add to your `.bashrc` file:

+    # ~/.bashrc or ~/.profile
+    . <(hetzner-kube completion)

+Or you can add it to your `bash_completition.d` folder:

+    # On linux
+    hetzner-kube completion > /etc/bash_completion.d/hetzner-kube
+    # On OSX with completion installed via brew (`brew intall bash-completion`)
+    hetzner-kube completion > /usr/local/etc/bash_completion.d/hetzner-kube

 ## Usage

 In your [Hetzner Console](https://console.hetzner.cloud) generate an API token and